juman007/Prescripto-01/How_To_Use.md

 # Project Overview

-Prescripto is a full-stack doctor appointment system that supports three roles: Admin, Doctor, and Patient.
-Each role has specific functionality, offering a seamless platform for managing appointments.
+Prescripto is a full-stack doctor appointment system built using the MERN stack (MongoDB, Express.js, React, Node.js) and Tailwind CSS for responsive and modern UI design.
+It supports three roles: Admin, Doctor, and Patient, each with tailored functionalities to ensure efficient appointment management.

 ### Links to Deployment
 ```bash